See why the Grand Canyon is America's 'wonder of the world'... Read More

 A second great option is the Grand Canyon Smooth Water Float Trip.
 These trips begin aboard luxury vans or motor-coaches and take guests to the base of the Glen Canyon Dam.
 These rides also take a 15 ½ mile scenic journey through the Canyon to Lees Ferry.
 You will pass majestic cliffs and ancient rock art along the way.
 Each tour lasts about 12 ½ hours.
 For these adventures, rafters must be at least 4 years of age.
 Food and beverages are provided.
 River rafting at Grand Canyon National Park is an exciting and fun way to explore this natural wonder.

-An assortment of guided tours are available to take you through the vast landscape of Grand Canyon National Park.
+An assortment of guided tours is available to take you through the vast landscape of Grand Canyon National Park.
 There are guided hikes led by the park’s forest rangers on the South and North Rim of the canyon.
 Scenic trails on both sides of the canyon provide incredible lookouts.
 The South Rim offers day hikes all year.
 An additional 3-mile round trip into the canyon is available only in the summer.
 North Rim nature walks are offered when the North Rim is open mid-May to mid-October.
 Entrance stations carry the park newspaper, The Guide, which contains updated hiking schedules for both areas.
 Guided day hikes in the area take trails including South Kaibab to Cedar Ridge, Grandview Trail to Coconino Saddle, or Bright Angel Trail to Two-Mile Corner.
 There are also longer guided backpacking adventures to ancient Indian ruins or rim to rim through the canyon.
 All of these hikes are meant to familiarize people with their surroundings while teaching them about the area’s roots.

 Jeep tours are another excellent way to appreciate the rugged terrain of Grand Canyon National Park.
-The Canyon Pines Tour departs at noon and follows an 1800s stage coach through the Kaibab National Forest wilderness to the edge of the Canyon.
-Grand Canyon Sunset Tours lead through the Kaibab Forest to the Desert View Watchtower where there are panoramic views of the park and San Francisco Peaks.
+The Canyon Pines Tour departs at noon and follows a 1800s stagecoach through the Kaibab National Forest wilderness to the edge of the Canyon.
+Grand Canyon Sunset Tours lead through the Kaibab Forest to the Desert View Watchtower where there are panoramic views of the park and the San Francisco Peaks.
 The Indian Cave Paintings Tour is another popular option among history buffs.
 Guests can see petroglyphs and other ancient rock art from a historical archeological site.
 Deluxe Combo Tours are offered as well.
 Combo Tours combine all the Jeep trips through the park, giving tourists the opportunity to experience all of these fabulous sights first-hand.
 Be sure to bring your camera!

 Overnight trips in the backcountry of Grand Canyon National Park requires some planning.
 In order to enjoy this private wilderness for more than a day hike, you must obtain an inexpensive Backcountry Permit from the Backcountry Information Centers at the park.
 The park receives around 30,000 permit requests every year, but only issues 13,000 so it is best to get your permit way ahead of time.
 There is an information center located on the North Rim open mid-May to mid-October and one at the South Rim open all year.
 Backcountry Permits are for overnight trips of any kind including hiking, cross-country ski trips, camping outside of a developed campground, or overnight horseback riding.

 There are numerous remote wilderness trails throughout the park, most of which are not maintained by the National Park Service.
 The trails can be steep and sometimes unpredictable so never hike alone and always bring enough food and water with you.
 Popular hikes that take more than a day include the Clear Creek Trail which intersects with North Kaibab Trail and leads out onto the Tonto Plateau.
 Hiking on the Tonto Trail about 10 miles from the Hermit Trailhead leads to what is known as the “threshold zone,” and is not recommended for inexperienced hikers.
-There is also an uphill climb beside Hermit Creek that leads to a view of Hermit rapids and the colorful encasing sandstone.
+There is also an uphill climb beside Hermit Creek that leads to a view of Hermit Rapids and the colorful encasing sandstone.
 This hike takes about 2 full days.

-Primitive hikes in and out of the canyon or from rim to rim are challenging, and should be avoided if high summer temperatures occur.
+Primitive hikes in and out of the canyon or from rim to rim are challenging and should be avoided if high summer temperatures occur.
 Other popular backcountry hikes include a nature walk a half-mile north of the Colorado River along Bright Angel Creek.
 There is a river delta here with main trails leading to the South and North Rim.
 Cottonwood trees provide shade, and the creek is a nice place to cool off and take a break.
 Many animals like Mule Deer and Ringtail Cats are spotted in this area often.
 People also enjoy the hike from the Monument Creek Canyon down to Granite Rapids where there is a beach down from the strong currents of the Colorado River.
 The Grapevine Canyon is a good central location to explore with a creek that runs through seasonally.
 “Leave No Trace” is the policy in all Grand Canyon locations, so be sure to pack out everything you pack in.

 There are mule rides available from the South and North Rims at Grand Canyon National Park.
 The South Rim trips are often booked more than a year in advance, especially around peak visiting season.
 It is rare to get a ride after being on the waiting list, so making a reservation and planning far ahead is crucial to experiencing this desert adventure.
 On the South Rim, there are full-day rides to Plateau Point overlooking the Colorado River with a panoramic view of the surrounding canyon.
 This route is also offered as a 7-hour trip and comes with a box lunch.
 These mule trips depart from the Stone Corral at the head of Bright Angel Trail.